 Sleep Issues

-On the bright side, you can take many evidence-based and straightforward steps to improve the quantity and quality of your sleep.
-For more in-depth information, see the episodes on evidence-based tips to improve your sleep and troubleshoot sleep issues during pregnancy.
+On the bright side, you can use many evidence-based and straightforward strategies to improve your sleep quantity and quality.
+For more in-depth information, see the episodes on evidence-based tips to improve your sleep and troubleshooting sleep issues during pregnancy.

 Braxton Hicks Contractions